-Gasoline may contain benzene, which is a cancer-causing agent.
+Fuel ethanol and gasoline may contain benzene, which is a cancer-causing agent.

 Observe the following guidelines when handling automotive fuel:

 - Extinguish all smoking materials and any open flames before refueling your vehicle. - Always turn off the vehicle before refueling.